Different Ways Of Looking At Data In 2019January 10, 2019 |Data Privacy

 Most of the valuable companies by the market are built on a foundation of linking data to human beings; which works on the mechanism of different ways of looking at data.
 For example, what google and facebook do!
-They find out as much as they can about the user’s activities, their interests and their social network.
+They find out as much as they can about the user’s activities, interests, and social network.
 Amazon mainly works on consumer behaviour.
 Alibaba works as a digital wallet for millions of Chinese, and they widely know their consumer base through credit scores.

 Data or you?

 Data protection regulations and new privacy laws are demeaning the use of algorithms and different data usability techniques to protect the rights of data subjects.
-But what you have to understand is it’s you who is important not the data.
+But, what you have to understand is it’s you who is important not the data.